Manage organization and team resources in Postman

 Approve request to change workspace visibility

-Managing sharing collections with Guests is supported on Postman Enterprise plans.
+Managing sharing and exporting collections is supported on Postman Team and Enterprise plans.

-Select Team > Team Settings in the Postman header, select Team resources in the sidebar, then select Collections.
-To manage whether Collection Editors can share collections with Guests, select the toggle next to Allow Editors to share collections with Guests.
+Select Organization or Team > Organization or Team settings in the Postman header, click Organization or Team resources in the sidebar, then click Share with guests.
+To manage whether Collection Editors can share collections with Guests, select the toggle next to Editors can share collections with guests.
 By default, Collection Editors are allowed to share collections with Guests.

 Allow Editors to share collections with Guests